Statistically consistent and computationally efficient inference of ancestral DNA sequences in the TKF91 model under dense taxon sampling: Definitions and main results

-\end{definition} One important remark: the mutation parameters and the sequence of trees are assumed to be known; that is, the estimators $F_k$ may depend on them.
+\end{definition} The mutation parameters and the sequence of trees are assumed to be known; that is, the estimators $F_k$ may depend on them.
 On the other hand, the leaf sequences $\vec{X}^k_{\partial T^k}$ are the only components of the process $\mathcal{X}^k$ that are actually observed.

-As shown in~\cite{FanRoch17a}, in general a sequence of consistent estimators {\it may fail to exist}.
-Building upon the work of Gascuel and Steel~\cite{GascuelSteel:10}, necessary and sufficient conditions for consistent root reconstruction are derived in~\cite[Theorem 1]{FanRoch17a} in the context of bounded-height, nested tree sequences with a growing number of leaves, which we refer to as the {\em taxon-rich setting}.
+As shown in~\cite{MR3814241}, in general a sequence of consistent estimators {\it may fail to exist}.
+Building on the work of Gascuel and Steel~\cite{GascuelSteel:10}, necessary and sufficient conditions for consistent root reconstruction are derived in~\cite[Theorem 1]{MR3814241} in the context of bounded-height, nested tree sequences with a growing number of leaves, which we refer to as the {\em taxon-rich setting}.
 These conditions have a combinatorial component (the big bang condition) and a stochastic component (initial-state identifiability, to which we come back in Section~\ref{S:ideas}).
-To state the combinatorial condition formally, we need a few more definitions: \begin{itemize} \item {\it (Nested trees)} Let $T = (V,E,\rho,\ell)$ be a tree.
+To state the combinatorial condition formally, we need a few more definitions:

+\begin{itemize} \item {\it (Restriction)} Let $T = (V,E,\rho,\ell)$ be a tree.
 For a subset of leaves $L \subset \partial T$, the {\em restriction of $T$ to $L$} is the tree obtained from $T$ by keeping only those points on a path between the root $\rho$ and a leaf $u \in L$.

-We say that $\{T^k\}_{k}$ is a {\it nested sequence} if for all $k > 1$, $T^{k-1}$ is a restriction of $T^{k}$.
+\item {\it (Nested trees)} We say that $\{T^k\}_{k}$ is a {\it nested sequence} if for all $k > 1$, $T^{k-1}$ is a restriction of $T^{k}$.
 Without loss of generality, we assume that $|\partial T^k| = k$, so that $T^k$ is obtained by adding a leaf edge to $T^{k-1}$.
 (More general sequences can be obtained as subsequences.)
 In a slight abuse of notation, we denote by $\ell$ the edge-weight function for all $k$.
 For $\gamma\in \Gamma_T$, we denote by $\ell_{\gamma}$ the length of the unique path from the root $\rho$ to $\gamma$.
 We refer to $\ell_\gamma$ as the distance from $\gamma$ to the root.

 \item {\it (Bounded height)} We further say that $\{T^k\}_{k}$ has {\it uniformly bounded height} if

 where $h^{k}:=\max\{\ell_x:\,x\in \partial T^k\}$ is the height of $T^k$.

 \item {\it (Big bang)} For a tree $T = (V,E,\rho,\ell)$, let